dOrgTech/Ecosystem/proposals/Alchemy/01-generic-action-tooling.md

 ## Impact on Adoption

 The ability to easily call existing smart contracts is crucial for adoption by any Ethereum projects interested in DAOifying their governance with DAOstack.

+Many projects are currently choosing to use Aragon specifically because [Aragon Agent](https://aragon.org/agent/) makes it easy to interface their DAO with smart contracts.

+This is a HUGE missed opportunity right now.